zhilinsu/social-influence_mPFC/README.md

 Model fitting was performed using Stan (v2.32) and the RStan (v2.21.7) package in RStudio.
 Installation guides can be found at <https://mc-stan.org/users/interfaces/>.

 All these installations should only take a few minutes to complete.

+# Preparation

+**0 - Data**

+Data for the delegated inter-temporal choice task collected through MATLAB have been extracted and aggregated into `sd_data_mpfc.RData`, for the subsequent analyses and modelling using R and Stan.

+Other self-reported data were stored in `demographics.csv` and `questionnaires.csv`.